socnetv/app/docs/README_DEVELOPER_NOTES.md

 - Inline: `` $`...`$ `` (backtick-wrapped, no space after the opening backtick-dollar)
 - Block: a fenced ` ```math ` code block, for anything long enough to warrant its own line(s)

-This only applies to files GitHub renders directly (CHANGELOG.md, anything under `docs/`).
-The website manual (`../website/src/content/docs/manual/*.mdx`) is a separate Astro/Starlight pipeline with its own KaTeX-based math rendering (`$$ ... $$` block math) — do not "fix" math there to match this convention, it would break it.

 ---

 # AddressSanitizer (ASan) Debug Builds